Home

 The MULTICHG label should not be used when the same functional transaction is being worked on at the same time by the same project team member.
 This occurs when, in analysis or design, the requirements of the change requests are combined.

+Note: It is recognised that the function point FP Analyst may not be aware of how multiple change requests, which impact the same function, have been delivered.
+When this situation is encountered, the function point FP Analyst is required to ask the application expert/developer.
+Where the delivery strategy is not known, the default position is to use the MULTICHG label.
 The issue of multiple changes occurring within the one change request is handled in a similar manner.
 It is understood that circumstances beyond the control of the project team should not impact productivity metrics.
 A label called REWORK, should be introduced to identify transactions that are impacted by multiple changes to one business requirement within the project count and to help to overcome a reporting limitation of FPW.

 The use of the REWORK label is similar to that of the MULTICHG label with one important difference.
 The MULTICHG is used in circumstances where separate business requests impact the same transaction whereas the use of the REWORK is designed to apply to those situations where there is a need to re-visit work already commenced or completed by the project team in order to comply with a change to the customer's original requirements.
 The REWORK label options identify the extent to which work has progressed through the SDLC before the rework commenced.